| Centrip Editorial Board

 As you enter the miso warehouse, built in 1904, the size of the wooden barrels and the stones piled on top of the barrels are astonishing.
 Inside the storehouse is a large bottom plate used on the wooden barrels for over 100 years is also on display.

-store with original products
+Store with original products

-bar Fu no Kura renovated from an old warehouse
+Bar Den no Kura renovated from an old warehouse

 Visitors can tour Miso Park any time, and reservations let you experience making miso-maru (miso soup stock for one person) using a combination of miso and dried ingredients or making original dressings for a fee.